 Step 1.
 Trim or Glue Down Loose Leather

 Unless you have a very deep gouge with a large flap still attached, you’ll want to trim excess leather with a pair of sharp scissors.
 For very (VERY) dry leather, you can use fine sandpaper to remove small flaps.
-For gluing leather, I always use Ever Tack, it’s like cement for leather repair, isn’t toxic, and never dries out in the bottle (I’ve been using the same bottle for approaching a decade!).
+For gluing leather, I always use Ever Tack, it’s like cement for leather repair, is non-toxic, and never dries out in the bottle (I’ve been using the same bottle for approaching a decade!)
 If you glue, add some weight to hold the loose leather flaps down and wait 24 hours before proceeding with the following steps.

 Step 2.
 Carefully Redye Scuffs